The Ultimate Guide to Achieving Epic Peak Performance in Work (and Anything Else)by Scott Jeffrey

 Deep Practice Strengthens the Brain

-Through deep practice, our brain grow myelin, a kind of insulation between neurons that reinforces neural connections.
+Through deep practice, our brain grows myelin, a kind of insulation between neurons that reinforces neural connections.

 The more myelin you have, the more automatic your response becomes.
 With practice, your mental map brightens the room.